lanyanxiang/habits-cli/docs/README.md

 This repository is released under the GNU General Public License v3.0.
 Please find more information in the file named `LICENSE` or `LICENSE.md` in the root repository.

-You are always free to use or modify this code in your own project(s), if applicable, as long as you follow the terms outlined in the `LICENSE` file described above.
+You are always free to use or modify this code in your own project(s), if applicable, as long as you follow the terms and conditions outlined in the `LICENSE` file described above.

 It is your responsibility to properly read and understand the terms and conditions from the license file prior to using any part, or parts, of code from this repository.